 From Musk’s perspective, leaving humanity as a single planet species is crazy, a surefire path to extinction.
 The further we explore and get away from Earth, the more anti-fragile we become and the less susceptible we are to superhuman AI or the destruction of Earth’s natural resources.

 Mars isn’t exactly hospitable, but it is the best of the local options.

 The Martian day is similar in length, the temperature range is roughly the same, and the amount of land is almost identical.
 There is water under the surface and an abundance of important elements in the land and air.
-The atmosphere is different, but that is why we’ll need The Boring Company and its tunnels.

-There is another reason for tunneling, again related to cost.
 Getting to that “5 million percent” cost improvement requires not just reusable rockets.
 That is just the first of four components that are needed to get to Mars economically:

 - The ability to produce propellant on Mars.
 If we can’t even launch with the fuel to get there, it definitely isn’t cost effective to take the fuel to get back as well.
 The first thing the new colonists will need to do is build a gas station.

 - The ability to produce the right propellant.
 All of this is predicated on being able to make the right fuel on Mars.